IUDataStructuresCourse/course-web-page-fall-2023/lab3.md

 Section 7.6 of the textbook describes merge sort on an array.
 The steps of the algorithms are

-+ split the input sequence in half
+1. Split the input sequence in half
-+ recursively sort the two halves
+2. Recursively sort the two halves
-+ merge the two results into one
+3. Merge the two results into one:
+   - scan through the two input sequences and choose the smaller of the two current elements for the output sequence

 You’ll need to adapt the algorithm for linked lists.
 The main difference between the two versions is that the sorted list is new in the first,